Costochondritis vs. Heart Attack: Knowing the Difference

 - An electrocardiogram (ECG) to rule out heart problems

-These diagnostic procedures will help your doctor to ensure an appropriate treatment.
+These diagnostic procedures will help your doctor ensure an appropriate treatment.

 Costochondritis Treatment and Management

-Treatment concentrates on pain relief and lowering inflammation.
+Treatment focuses on pain relief and lowering inflammation.
 Treatment options may include:

-- In severe cases, corticosteroid injections can reduce inflammation and pain
+- In selected severe cases, corticosteroid injections can reduce inflammation and pain.

-- Infrequently, surgery may remove the affected cartilage
+- Rarely, surgery may be advised to remove the affected cartilage.

 Costochondritis Self-Care

-In addition to medical treatment, self-care tips can help alleviate the pain and discomfort of costochondritis.
+In addition to medical treatment, self-care measures can help alleviate the pain and discomfort of costochondritis.
 These include:

-- Utilizing heat or ice packs on the affected area several times a day[12]
+- Applying heat or ice packs on the affected area several times a day

 - Maintaining proper posture to diminish strain on the chest area